-The non-clinical Master's degree is designed for students who elect to major in basic speech, language, and hearing sciences.
-This may be the terminal degree for a student or the first step toward a Ph.D.
+The non-clinical master's degree is designed for students who elect to major in basic speech, language, and hearing sciences.
+Students who pursue this degree will not be prepared to practice professionally as Speech Language Pathologists or Audiologists.
+This may be the terminal degree for a student or the first step toward a PhD.
 This degree is not applicable to the students who pursue the standard clinical curriculum in Audiology or Speech-Language Pathology.

 As with all graduate programs, students develop a Plan of Study to meet the degree requirements.
-The Master's degree requires a total of 36 units.
+The master's degree requires a total of 36 units.
 The non-clinical MS requires successful completion of a master's thesis, and up to 6 units of thesis credit can be counted toward the degree.
-Students will develop a thesis plan with the major advisor and comprise a Program Committee with at least two other faculty members.
+Students will develop a thesis plan with their major advisor and comprise a Program Committee with at least two other faculty members.
 Guidelines for the Thesis Committee and Thesis defense are detailed below.
 In exceptional cases, the thesis requirement may be replaced by a comprehensive examination, subject to approval by the Director of Graduate Studies.